Lava-Dome - Deutsches Vulkanmuseum

-In “The land of the volcanoes”, a multimedia show tells the story of the two great volcanic eruptions, which had a huge impact on the landscape of the volcanic Eifel.
-These were the eruption of the Wingertsberg volcano, on the lava flow of which the town of Mendig is built together with the museum, and the eruption of the Laacher See volcano.
+In the "Land of Volcanoes", a multimedia show tells the story of two huge volcanic eruptions that had an enormous impact on the landscape of the volcanic Eifel: the eruption of the Wingertsberg volcano, on whose lava flow the town of Mendig stands, and the Laacher See volcano.
 Images, sounds and projections let you relive a volcanic eruption - up close and intense, but fortunately virtual.

 The "Volcano Workshop" is a genuine small science centre.
 At ten interactive test and experimental stations, visitors gain a vivid impression of the processes inside the earth and get a taste of volcanology.

 The "Time of the Volcanoes" lets stones speak: Anyone who touches them can hear and see how the great eruptions of the past took place.
 Particularly exciting are also current seismological data on volcanic eruptions and earthquakes as well as current images from webcams all over the world, which can be accessed online.
 A re-enactment of a research camp illustrates the methods and techniques used by scientists to study volcanoes.
 And in the round cinema, a fictitious news programme worthy of Hollywood takes your breath away, because here it becomes clear what a renewed eruption of the Laacher See volcano would mean.